Mickey’s Very Merry Christmas Party

 Cookies, Cookies, Cookies

 Whereas the Halloween party lets you trick-or-treat for candy, the Christmas party has all you can eat cookies and non-alcoholic drinks.
-The cookie flavors include: Ginger Molasses, Peppermint Crunch, Snickerdoodle, and Chocolate Chip.
-If you go to the Holiday party welcome path to the right of the Confectionary, you will also get a Mickey sugar cookie.
+For 2018, the cookie flavors include: Ginger Molasses, Peppermint Crunch, Snickerdoodle, and Chocolate Chip.
+If you go to the Holiday Party welcome path to the right of the Confectionary, you will also get a Mickey sugar cookie.
 This cookie one is our favorite of them all.
 Be warned that this path closes at 8pm.

 There is also one savory option which is a soft pretzel.
 While we love Disney pretzels, it needs to have cheese.
 This one is no exception and really needs cheese.
 Ignoring of the lack of cheese, it is still nice to have a non-sweet snack that is included with the ticket price.